 If you are sending your objection or other representation by post or e-mail, please provide a postal address and state “Network Rail Anglia Level Crossing Reductions TWA Order” in the subject of the letter or email.

-Below you can review the Transport and Works Act Orders (Essex to be published on 31 March respectively) for each of the three regions.
+Below you can review the Transport and Works Act Orders for each of the three regions.
 We have also published a table showcasing which crossings have been included in the Order, and those that have been removed following consultation, and why these cannot be taken forward at this stage.
 The original consultation documents are also available to view.

 You can review the current proposals which were consulted on in the folders below.